-The Prevalence of Bovine Fascioliasis in a Slaughter Slab at Ekpoma Edo State, Nigeria
+The Prevalence of Bovine Fascioliasis in a Slaughter Slab at Ekpoma, Edo State, Nigeria

 Abstract

-Aims: The study aimed to determine the prevalence of bovine fascioliasis through examination of liver from slaughtered cattle and the analysis of feacal samples for the characteristics eggs of Fasciola at the Ekpoma slaughter slab in Edo State, Nigeria.
+Aims: The study aimed to determine the prevalence of bovine fascioliasis through examination of liver from slaughtered cattle and the analysis of faecal samples for the characteristics of eggs of Fasciola spp. at the Ekpoma slaughter slab in Edo State, Nigeria.

-Study design: The study was cross-sectional, conducted in the month of September, 2024.
+Study design: The study was cross-sectional, conducted in September, 2024.

 Methodology: A total of 136 adult cattle (120 males and 16 females) were examined for fascioliasis.
-From each cattle, about 3 g of Stool samples were analyzed qualitatively by the sedimentation technique; while liver samples were grossly examined through tissue palpation and incision for adult flukes.
+From each cattle, about 3 g of stool samples were analyzed qualitatively by the sedimentation technique, while liver samples were grossly examined through tissue palpation and incision for adult flukes.

-Results: The results of fecal sample analysis showed a prevalence of 40%, which is higher than 14.7% observed from the gross examination of the liver tissues.
-The severity index of infections showed a predominance of mild infection 14.7% compared to 1.47% obtained for moderate and heavy infections respectively.
+Results: The results of fecal sample analysis showed a prevalence of 40% refer to Table 1 for correct figure, which is higher than the 14.7% observed from the gross examination of the liver tissues.
+The severity index of infections showed a predominance of mild infection, 14.7% compared to 1.47% obtained for moderate and heavy infections respectively Rewrite the percentages with respect to the corrections in Table 2.
 Prevalence based on sex indicated no statistically significant difference (P > 0.05).

-Conclusion: The findings showed a variation in prevalence of fascioliasis based on site of examination.
+Conclusion: The findings showed a variation in the prevalence of fascioliasis based on the method of examination.
 In the determination of a minimal sample size using the formula n = Z²P(1 –P)/ d², the study suggests that the P value which is derived from a previous prevalence study should be based on feacal examination instead of the gross examination of the liver.
-It emphasizes the zoonotic urgency for effective strategies to control bovine fascioliasis.
+Consider deleting this highlighted statement and insert “It reveal that prevalence study should be based on faecal analysis rather than on gross examination of liver tissues” It emphasizes the zoonotic urgency for effective strategies to control bovine fascioliasis.
 Measures such as routine diagnosis and regular veterinary-supervisory deworming schedules are vital to reducing the prevalence of the disease in cattle.
+Consider deleting the highlighted sentence/ rephrasing as follows: “There is, therefore, a need for application of control measures to secure both the animal and human lives through regular deworming and control of snail intermediate hosts.”

-Keywords: Bovine fascioliasis, prevalence, zoonosis, economic importance, public health, dewormig.
+Keywords: Bovine fascioliasis, prevalence, public health, deworming.

 INTRODUCTION

-Bovine fascioliasis is a Lymnaeid-water-snail-borne parasitic disease of ruminants caused by two main species of trematodes: Fasciola gigantica and Fasciola hepatica (Opio et al. 2021).
-The two species are morphologically similar; F hepatica measures about 30 mm in length by 15 mm wide, while F gigantica 75 mm by 15 mm wide; the adults of both are large enough to be seen grossly (Center for Disease Control, 2019).
+Bovine fascioliasis is a Lymnaeid-water-snail-borne parasitic disease of ruminants caused by two main species of trematodes: Fasciola gigantica and F. hepatica (Opio et al., 2021).
+The two species are morphologically similar.
+F. hepatica measures about 30 mm in length and 15 mm in width, while F gigantica 75 mm by 15 mm.
+The adults of both are large enough to be seen grossly (Center for Disease Control, 2019).
 Their infections cover a wide spectrum of mammalian definitive hosts such as ruminants, rodents, lagomorphs as well as humans (Center for Disease Control, 2019).
 The Lymnaeid water-snails serve as vector of Fasciola parasites.
-The snails live in either temporary or permanent, shallow, clear-water, freshwater environment with little current (Johnson, 2025).
-Infection in a definitive animal host is by the consumption of vegetation that bears encysted metacercaria, which excyst in the host intestine and migrates to the liver where they develop to maturity (Antonio et al.2018).
-In humans, infection is by the ingestion of contaminated vegetables and water, and occasionally by the consumption of undercooked or raw liver products of cattle (Mas-Coma et al. 2019).
-The economic losses as a result of this disease in infected animals are much and include damage to the liver (rot), retardation of growth with the consequent reduction in meat production and decreased milk yield as well as infertility in cattle (Rana et al. 2014).
+The snails live in either temporary or permanent, shallow, clear-water or freshwater environment with little current (Johnson, 2025).
+Infection in a definitive animal host is by the consumption of vegetation that bears encysted metacercaria, which excyst in the host’s intestine and migrates to the liver where it develop to maturity (Antonio et al., 2018).
+In humans, infection is by the ingestion of contaminated vegetables and water, and occasionally by the consumption of undercooked or raw liver products of cattle (Mas-Coma et al., 2019).
+The economic losses as a result of this disease in infected animals are much and include damage to the liver (rot), retardation of growth with the consequent reduction in meat production and decreased milk yield as well as infertility in cattle (Rana et al., 2014).